 2. Promote a Special

-Make sure you place a time limit on your special, or else people will expect it indefinitely.
+Make sure you place a time limit on your special, or else people will expect it indefinitely, alternatively offer it to x amount of people. (for example, 20 first ladies receive 50% off during the month of January).
 You can extend it later on if you like–but make sure you always set a limit.

-If in the beginning, you feel like you need to do a few free seats to get yourself going, do five sets for free.
+If in the beginning, you feel like you need to do a few free sets to get yourself going, do five sets for free.
 Make sure you only do them on someone you know, like a friend or family member.
 This strategy will help ease your nerves and boost your confidence.
-When you’re starting out, make use of your practice clients’ new look (with their consent, of course) to market your work with flattering photography on social media and your online portfolio .
+When you’re starting out, make use of your practice clients’ new look (with their consent, of course) to market your work with flattering photography on social media and your online portfolio.
+Also make sure you tell your friend/family member that following that set, their discount will be xx moving forward.
+(Don't give more than 20% off, we are not doing charity here!)

 3. Find Models for Practice

-Mum and grandma will only want their lashes done a few times.
-You will need to find other models to practise outside your pool of close friends and relatives.
+You will need to find other models to practice outside your pool of close friends and relatives.

 Social media is an excellent platform to use to gather new models.
 You can ask your Facebook or Instagram friends if they want lashes at a discount while you practise.
 You’re bound to have a lot of mums who will jump on the opportunity.